tstuttard/TaskRestApi/README.md

   - filtering
   - pagination
 - update task endpoint
+  - ~~PUT replace of tasks~~
+  - PATCH partial update
 - delete task endpoint
 - database setup
 - restore task endpoint

+## Icebox

+Things I want to get back to, time permitting.
+Putting them on ice.

+How should the user_id be passed into the TaskManager?
+Should it be its own parameter or as part of CreateTask, UpdateTask... ?

 ## Trade Offs & Assumptions